ligma-code/ROM-Gallery/README.md

 ### Script reports "Found 0 ROMs"
 Double-check `rom_path` and `extensions` keys are set correctly inside `$CoreIndex`.
 Refer to [ROM selection](https://github.com/ligma-code/ROM-Gallery/new/main?filename=README.md#rom-selection) for more details.

-### The ROM starts then pauses
-The RetroArch window may have lost focus and paused itself.
-You can disable this setting by going to Settings → User Interface → Pause Content When Not Active → No.

 ### After a ROM stops it takes a long time to start the next one.
 This is RetroArch taking a long time to launch the next ROM.
 Disabling complex shaders or using a faster PC will reduce the load time.
 Additionally, large ROM files or loading ROMs over a slow network connection may just take longer.